Updated March 8, 2021

 - Where can I find other records related to OCR’s process for evaluating religious exemptions?

-The following documents describe OCR’s process:
+The following documents describe OCR’s process dating back to 1977:

 - Acting Assistant Secretary William L. Smith Memo to OCR Senior Staff re Title IX Religious Exemption Procedures and Instructions for Investigating Complaints at Institutions with Religious Exemptions (Oct.
 11, 1989) PDF 907.5K